MuhammadAlBarham/fpga/README.md

 # FPGA : Field-Programmable Gate Array Architectures

-This repository has files was implemented by myself during summer semester in 2020 at the University of Jordan.
+This repository has files that were implemented by myself during the summer semester in 2020 at the University of Jordan.

 These files are :
-- Assignments' Codes.
+Assignments' Codes.
-- Final Project Files.
+Final Project Files.

 ## Dscription: